QubitProducts/bapistrano/README.md

 ```

 Now all 5 of those projects can just call `bap upload` or `bap release` without any further configuration in package.json

+## Contributing

+Right now there are no automated tests other than linting.

+Run linting with

+    npm test

+Run the manual test with

+    cd tests/manual
+    npm run test-cli